Guinea Ebola cases rise, three doctors infected

 The new cases in Guinea are in the capital and the southwestern town of Forecariah but if the situation is not brought under control they could spread across borders, said Lejeune-Kaba.

-Guinea officials said the new cases came from high risk Ebola contacts who had left Forecariah and developed symptoms elsewhere, pointing to poor surveillance.
+A spokesman for Guinea's anti-Ebola task force, said new cases came from high risk Ebola contacts who had left Forecariah and developed symptoms elsewhere, pointing to poor surveillance.

-Sakoba Keïta, Guinea's anti-Ebola task force coordinator, said on Tuesday that the government was putting in place new measures including strict rules regulating the movement of corpses and contact tracing.

 "There are numerous gaps in the Ebola response in Guinea, notably in surveillance of contacts, and that explains the difficulty in making any lasting progress towards ending the epidemic," said a spokesman for medical charity MSF.

-The three doctors were infected at the Ignace Deen hospital in Conakry, which is not an Ebola center.
+The three doctors were infected at the Ignace Deen hospital in Conakry, which is not an Ebola centre.
 More than 50 doctors in Guinea have caught the virus during the outbreak.

+A source in the health ministry said infections at the Conakry hospital were due to a "lack of vigilance", saying staff had been told to protect themselves.

+President Alpha Conde says he hopes to get to zero Ebola cases by mid-April, ahead of elections planned for October.

+Setbacks in the campaign against Ebola might delay investment into Guinea's underdeveloped natural resources.[ID:nL6N0WI2IM] [ID:nL5N0VJ3IU]

-(Additional reporting Matthew Mpoke Bigg; Writing by Matthew Mpoke Bigg and Bate Felix; Editing by Robin Pomeroy and John Stonestreet)
+(Additional reporting and writing by Matthew Mpoke Bigg; Editing by Robin Pomeroy)